 Quarterly is reasonable for most early-stage sites, more often (monthly) right after a link-building push like a directory submission run or a launch, so you can confirm links actually went live and stayed live.
 Use a free Domain Rating checker to track DR and referring domain count over time rather than guessing.

-Build a healthy profile from day one
+Build a clean link base from day one

 Understanding your backlink profile is the first step.
 Building a good one, real referring domains, natural anchor text, a healthy dofollow/nofollow mix, is the actual work.
 BacklinkBot submits your product by hand to 100+ vetted directories (one-time, from $99), the kind of foundation layer that builds a healthy profile rather than a risky one, and sends a proof report with every live link.
 Or check where you stand right now with our free Domain Rating checker before you start.